syncfusion-content/wpf-docs/wpf/SfDiagram/Automatic-Layouts.md

 Directed-Tree Layout

 The Directed-Tree layout mode enables you to arrange the nodes in a tree-like structure.
-This layout can be applied to any diagram that comprises a directed tree graph with unique root and child nodes.
-This creates the diagrams easier because the node position is determined automatically based on the connections.
+This layout can be applied to any Diagram that comprises a directed tree graph with unique root and child nodes.
+This creates the Diagrams easier because the node position is determined automatically based on the connections.
 However, it is necessary to specify a layout root for the tree layout, as the Directed-Tree layout positions the nodes based on the layout root.

 [C#]